mikecann/mikecann.co.uk/public/posts/battletabs-and-fractal/post.md

 Since November last year there have been over 40 updates to the game.
 Some of the major ones include:

-- Rivalry Feature - challenge other to "just one more battle"
+- Rivalry Feature - challenge others to "just one more battle"
-- Huge change to battles architecture allowing for more complex ship-ship interactions
+- Huge change to the battles architecture allowing for more complex ship-ship interactions
 - New content - ships, emotes, etc
 - Lots of changes to support Manifest v3 Chrome Extensions
-- Added new sound effects
+- Added new sound and visual effects
-- Added push notifications to web versions of the game
+- Added push notifications to the web versions of the game
-- Added "Daily Deals" feature to ship
+- Added "Daily Deals" feature to the shop
 - AI turn taking for players that go offline
 - Board Ping feature
 - TONs of bug fixes

-In addition to the above raft of BattleTabs updates we also started work on our long-term strategy for the company.
+In addition to the above we also started working on our long-term strategy for the company.

 # Cards & Web3

-We believe strongly in the power of community driven games.
+We strongly believe in the power of community driven games.
 We think that a game can be good but the community is what makes it great.
 This is certainly the case for BattleTabs.

-Over the almost 3 years of running the game we have amassed over a million downloads and 15k+ members on discord.
-24 hours a day players discuss the game, create content, share ideas or just generally hang out.
+Over the almost 3 years of running the game we have amassed over a million downloads, millions of battles played and over 15,000 members on discord.
+24 hours a day players on discord discuss the game, create content, share ideas or just generally hang out.

-Given this progress we started to think how we could empower our community to go further and at the same time develop a strategy that allows us to continue to develop the game and company.
+Given this, we started to think how we could empower our community to go further and at the same time develop a strategy that allows us to continue to develop the game and company.

 This is where BattleTabs Cards comes in.